cpockrandt/genmap/tests/test_cases/README.rst

 Details on test cases
 ^^^^^^^^^^^^^^^^^^^^^

 There are a few hand-written test cases to check the output formats of GenMap and possible edge cases.
+If not stated otherwise, the alphabet is Dna4 (A, C, G, T).

 Single fasta file with a single sequence (i.e., only one chromosome)
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""